 Beaches are one of the best attractions on Cape Cod.
-We enjoyed sampling a few beaches during our stay at the Sesuit Harbor House, but have many more to visit.
+I enjoyed sampling a few beaches during my stay at the Sesuit Harbor House, but have many more to visit.
 That’s because there are eighteen (18) beaches in Dennis!

 Sixteen (16) of the beaches in Dennis are on the ocean and two (2) are on freshwater.

 - Beaches in Dennis on Cape Cod Bay (bay side): Bayview, Chapin Memorial, Cold Storage Corporation,* Harbor View, Howes Street, Mayflower,* Scargo,* Sea Street, Princess

 - Beaches in Desnnis on Nantucket Sound (ocean side): Depot Street, Glendon Road, Haigis, Inman Road, Raycroft, Sea Street, South Village, West Dennis*

 - Freshwater Beaches in Dennis: Scargo Lake, Princess Beach

 Note: During the week, most beaches charge a non-resident parking fee of $20 on weekdays, $25 on weekends.
 Bayview, Cold Storage, Harbor View, and South Village parking is for Residents Only.

 Pro Travel Tip: In winter, nobody checks for beach stickers.

 Dining Out in Dennis